75758-Gerardo-Ormeno/75758-Gerardo-Ormeno/README.md

-- Hi, I’m Gerardo Ormeno
+- Hi, I’m Gerardo Ormeño
-- I’m interested in web developing
+- I’m interested in front and back end developing
 - How to reach me: ormenogerardo1@gmail.com